All seats are assigned. There is no general seating.

 For productions at the Balzer Theater at Herren’s, Box Office is also open starting 60 minutes before curtain time.

 Subscribers may always exchange tickets for the same price level at no additional charge.
 However, exchanging for a higher-priced performance will incur an additional fee.
-We must have at least 24 hours notice for all exchanges so we may resell your tickets.
-Sorry, we cannot exchange unused subscription tickets into another production.
+We must have at least 48 hours notice for all exchanges so we may resell your tickets.
+We cannot exchange unused subscription tickets into a future production.
 Past-dated tickets are not exchangeable.

 Subscribers may exchange tickets by calling 678.528.1500.